ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Weak Cryptographic Hash Function used

 Indica que há uma criptografia fraca CHF que pode  aumentar o risco de ataque para vazamento de dados.
-A mensagem que aparece é esta:

 > _Using a weak CHF pose a threat to your application security since it can be vulnerable to a number of attacks that could lead to data leaking, improper access of features and resources of your infrastructure and even rogue sessions.
 For more information checkout the CWE-327 \(_[_https://cwe.mitre.org/data/definitions/327.html_](https://cwe.mitre.org/data/definitions/327.html)_\) advisory._